 Whether you complete your daily plank during your cool down routine or while watching TV, your body will benefit from a stronger core each day.

-More ab workout ideas:
+More plank and core workout ideas:

 - 15 Minute Crunchless Core Workout